John Campbell Merriam: Biography

 In 1903 he was recognized as an Associate Member of the Boone and Crockett Club, a wildlife conservation organization founded in 1887 by Theodore Roosevelt and George Bird Grinnell.

 In 1912 he was appointed chairman of the Department of Paleontology at the University of California.
 That same year he began his famous studies of vertebrates at the La Brea Tar Pits.
 He and his students categorized many of the vertebrate fossils found at the site, and many more were placed in storage.
 The smilodon was later established as the California state fossil.

+In 1914, Merriam was elected to the American Philosophical Society.

-In 1918 he co-founded the Save the Redwoods League, which began significant preservation efforts after Merriam traveled the Redwood areas of Humboldt County, California in 1922 seeking to spare its old-growth the effects of logging he witnessed in Redwood forests closer to San Francisco.
+In 1918, he was elected to the United States National Academy of Sciences.
+That same year, he co-founded the Save the Redwoods League, which began significant preservation efforts after Merriam traveled the Redwood areas of Humboldt County, California in 1922 seeking to spare its old-growth the effects of logging he witnessed in Redwood forests closer to San Francisco.
 A biography, which details his efforts to preserve wild lands in California and throughout the United States, was published in 2005.

 In 1919, Merriam served as president of the Geological Society of America.

 In 1920 he was appointed Dean of Faculty at the University of California, Berkeley, but he left that same year to become president of the Carnegie Institution in Washington, D.C.
 His departure caused the university to combine the Paleontology Department with the Geology Department, angering Merriam's benefactress, Annie Alexander, who subsequently founded and endowed the university's Museum of Paleontology.
 As the head of Carnegie Institution, Merriam's administrative duties led to a reduction in his research for the rest of his career.
 He accomplishments as president included helping to advance the educational programs of the National Park Service, as well as helping to preserve the California redwoods.
+He was elected to the American Academy of Arts and Sciences in 1921.
 His published papers are collected in a four-volume set published in 1938 by the Carnegie Institution.

 Merriam was a founding member of the Galton Institute and a cautious political supporter of eugenics.